 My husband, nine-month old daughter and I have been travelling around for nine weeks all told this summer.
-We have camped, stayed in hotels and cabins and for one week, with family.
+We have camped, stayed in hotels just like the hotels in Flagstaff and cabins and for one week, with family.
 Here are some of the top things we have done to stretch our budget as far as possible:

 - Pack your own food